-For data analysis, it is better to have Structured Data as it is much easier to work with compare to Unstructured Data.
+For data analysis, it is better to have Structured Data as it is much easier to work with compared to Unstructured Data.

 As opposed to Structured Data, Unstructured Data is not organized and is not presented in a way that is easy to read and search for key information.
 In other words — it is everything else that is presented in a non-standardized format.
 When I say “non-standardized,” I refer to the state that the data is not presented in a tabular or recognizable format.
 In fact, Unstructured Data has an internal structure, but it is not defined in tabular format.
 This type of data cannot be displayed in a data model or schema.
 Therefore, it is much more difficult to search, manage and analyze.

 Unstructured Data is generally stored using modern methods like NoSQL (non-relational databases) or Data Lakes technologies.
-One good example of NoSQL data format is JSON, key-value-based data storage technique.
+One good example of a NoSQL data format is JSON, a key-value-based data storage technique.

 To present these two data types visually, I found a great infographic created by Three Graces Legal.
 The creator of this graphic clearly demonstrated the difference between Structured and Unstructured Data in the word cloud of examples.
 Here is the graphic.

 Now, before I conclude this article, let us understand a little bit about data analytics.

 Specifically, the word analytics comes from the Greek word “analytika,” which means “science of analysis.”
 It is generally used to refer to a group of analyses you perform to meet a common objective using the established techniques of statistics and crunching the numbers.
 However, when it comes to data analytics in the modern days, it is the use of processes and technology, typically software applications, to extract valuable insight from datasets.